antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

             └── Assigned roles
 ```

-Microsoft Entra ID uses administrative roles to control access to Microsoft cloud services, including Microsoft Intune.
+The **Assigned roles** page displays the directory roles assigned to the administrator account.

+Administrative roles determine which management tasks can be performed within Microsoft Intune and other Microsoft cloud services.

-Reviewing assigned roles confirms that the administrator account has the permissions required to manage the Microsoft Intune environment.
+For this laboratory, the administrator account has the permissions required to manage the Microsoft Intune environment.

+Reviewing administrative roles before enrolling devices is considered good administrative practice because it confirms that sufficient permissions are available to complete future configuration tasks.

 ![Assigned Roles](screenshots/entra-user-directory-roles.png)

 ---

 # Confirming the Environment Is Ready for Device Enrolment

+Before enrolling a device, it is useful to perform one final review of the administrator account.

 Navigate to: